 Brave, risk-taking behavior can help

 Some corporate CEOs have stopped working with the White House in order to show their dissatisfaction with the current state of race relations in America.
 These CEOs have been lauded for their efforts.
 Mostly they are benefiting from the perception that they took a risk and put themselves on the line for something they believed in.
-In a world where empty talk Is the norm, the willingness to put some skin In the game can help a company stand out and establish Itself as legitimate.
+In a world where empty talk Is the norm, the willingness to put some skin In the game can help a company stand out and establish itself as legitimate.

 Messaging added by people of color

-Modem race discourse focuses in some ways on not only what is being said, but also who is saying it given that much of the discourse has been led by white people for decades, many appreciate those companies that amplify the voices of people of color.
+Modern race discourse focuses in some ways on not only what is being said, but also who is saying it given that much of the discourse has been led by white people for decades, many appreciate those companies that amplify the voices of people of color.
 As a business that’s trying to stay relevant during an especially difficult time for messaging having people of color guide the marketing is important.
 Not only will this signal to the public that the company is serious about getting things right, but it will also allow companies to tap into the current feelings of minority communities around the country.

 Backing up words with dollars